Welcome to my blog!

 My name is Julia Nachman and I am so excited you are here!
 This page is for you to get some background on who I am and what it is that I am blogging about.
 I hope you enjoy!

-I am also involved in the Michigan Association of Student Councils and Honor Society’s College Volunteer Facilitator Corps, where I am a camp councilor for high school leaders each summer, and get to facilitate the various conferences held all over the state of Michigan throughout the school year.
-Being able to go from a camper to a councilor through this organization has been one of the biggest steps for me as a leader, and as a human being.
-Surrounding myself with those who push me to better myself in ways that I had no idea I could has forced me to grow beyond belief and I am so thankful to be a part of this staff.
+I am also involved in the Michigan Association of Student Councils and Honor Society’s College Volunteer Facilitator Corps, where I am a camp councilor for high school student leaders each summer, and get to facilitate various conferences held across the state of Michigan throughout the school year.
+Being able to grow from camper to councilor through this organization has been one of the biggest steps for me as a leader and as a woman.
+Surrounding myself with those who better themselves to better others each day has pushed me to grow beyond belief and I am so thankful to be a part of this staff.